Having 2 sinks is fantastic, until the kitchen sink is clogged on both sides. Can this really be happening? What can be done?

 Drain augers are super affordable and easy to use.
 You don’t need to hire a plumber to get this done yourself.

 How to Prevent a Kitchen Sink from being Clogged on Both Sides

 There are a few things we recommend to stop your sinks from getting clogged.

 - Drain traps

-- Put grease in the garbage
+- Put grease and food in the garbage

 - Regular Drain Cleaning with a Drain Auger

 A drain trap is a super cheap and easy way to prevent anything from getting down your kitchen sink drain.
 You can buy them for a few bucks online.
 Place a drain trap in each of your drains to catch anything before it gets into your drains.
 Then, just dump the stuff you collected in the drain trap into the garbage.

 If you cook anything that makes fat or grease, do not dump it down your drains.
 This includes bacon fat, butter, oils, anything!
 Instead use an old can or bottle and dump the grease inside that.

 Once its full, you can throw the can away.
 This prevents build up inside your kitchen sink drains and in your pipes, especially where pipes join together.